howerj/q/readme.md

 the test program (called 'q') and runs it on some input.
 The '-h' option will spit out a more detailed help.

+I would compile the library with the '-fwrapv' option enabled, you might be some kind of Maverick who doesn't play by no rules however.

 The trigonometric functions, and some others, are implemented internally with [CORDIC][].